Azure/azure-dev/cli/azd/docs/manual-pipeline-config.md

 ### fork and clone

 A fork and clone usually means that you have created your own repository but you still want to track what happens on the original repo.
-If you are not really planning to keep an eye to the main repository, you can optionally remote the remote `upstream` (or whatever is the name for the main repo) and to only let the `origin` remote.
+If you are not really planning to keep an eye to the main repository, you can optionally remove the remote `upstream` (or whatever is the name for the main repo) leaving only the `origin` remote.
 Since your remote is correctly set, you can move on to [Set up remote repository](#set-up-remote-repository)

 ## Set up remote repository

-At this point, you local git repository has the right remote (We'll call it `origin`), and your source code might either never been pushed to the the `origin` or you might have pushed it before.
-At any case, before the GitHub actions or Azure DevOps pipelines can success, there are some steps to be set.
+At this point, you local git repository has the right remote (named `origin`), and your source code might either never been pushed to the `origin` or you might have pushed it before.
+In either case, before the GitHub actions or Azure DevOps pipelines can run successfully, they need to be configured to use a service principal to communicate with Azure.

 ### Define the authentication for the pipeline